 A large group of trekkers, mostly American teens in bright red jackets, talking excitedly, comes behind us.
 We give way, and the group quickly walks past us, like a fast train.

 We take a second break.
 Phakding is now only one hour away.
 It’s a steady climb from here on.

 We have been walking in parallel to the Dudh Koshi river for a while, but could not see it as it is a short distance away from the trail.
-But now the river flows almost perpendicular to the trail before turning, becoming parallel to the trail, and we get to see and hear its milky white and blue waters, gurgling through the rocks.
+But now the river flows almost perpendicular to the trail before turning and becoming parallel to the trail.
+Now, we get to see its milky white and blue waters, gurgling over rocks.

 About four hours after leaving Lukla, we reach Budha Lodge in Phakding.
-The climb is more arduous than I had expected, an expectation perhaps based on the fact that Phakding is at a lower elevation than Lukla.
-I reprove myself for forgetting the thermodynamic principle that work is a path function, which does not depend on the starting and ending states, and depends only on the path between them.
+The climb is more arduous than I had expected, an expectation based on the faulty reasoning that Phakding is at a lower elevation than Lukla.
+I reprove myself for forgetting the thermodynamics principle that work is a path function; that is work (or effort) depends on the path between starting and ending points, not on the elevations of those points.
 There are few straight paths on this mountain trail; it goes up one mountain, down to a valley, up another mountain and so on.
 My apprehension about tomorrow’s trek increases.
-If the “easy” trek is this hard, what about trekking on the “endless steps” to Namche Bazaar?
+If the “easy” trek is this hard, what about trekking on the feared “endless steps” to Namche Bazaar?

 After lunch Rahul goes out for taking pictures and sightseeing.
 I come back to the room, remove the sweaty clothes, wear shorts and a sweater.
 The room is cold.
 The bed and comforter are invitingly clean.
 I crawl under the comforter, shivering uncontrollably.
 I worry about the cold at night.